top of page

 You can not assume that an extra relative is a child of the head of the household.

-As I pointed out in the video Data Mining Your Genealogy, many children are in homes where their surnames don’t match the household.
-Thus, the extra young person (a female in this case) could be a niece, a cousin, a sister-in-law, a boarder, or a ward of the state.
+As I pointed out in the video Data Mining Your Genealogy, many children are in homes whose surnames don't match the household.
+Thus, the extra young person (a female in this case) could be a niece, cousin, sister-in-law, boarder, or state ward.
 She could be anyone.

 The Extra Individual Could Be a ‘Mistake'